 1. Evidence of BWE

-Document the file to reflect how an item is reasonably attributable to the earning of income when the item is not listed on the chart.
+Document the file to reflect how an item is reasonably attributable to earning income when the item is not on the chart.

-Document the file with photocopies of bills, receipts, etc., from the individual to corroborate the allegations.
+Document the file with photocopies of bills, receipts, etc., from the individual to corroborate the allegations, store these documents electronically.

 Inform every working blind individual of the requirement to maintain records of work expenses and to produce such records when requested.
-Explain why we need to see these records.
+Explain these records will help us document excludable expenses for SSI purposes.

 2. Evidence of IRWE

-Refer to the chart in SI 00820.555 for guidance in common types of expenses deductible as IRWE.
+Refer to the chart in SI 00820.555 for guidance on common types of expenses excludable as IRWE.

 there is a paid bill for the drug; and